akandykeller/akandykeller.github.io/about.md

 - [Data Visualization](https://mas-dse.github.io/DSE241/exercises/) (D3.js)

 ## Personal
-Privately, I enjoy cooking (working on my [vegan tacos](https://www.instagram.com/tacosbygringos/)), running, and playing with my gymnastics rings.
+Privately, I enjoy cooking ([@TheOtherThomasKeller](https://www.instagram.com/theotherthomaskeller/)), running, and playing with my gymnastics rings.
 I was also an organizing member of the [Inclusive AI](https://uva-iai.github.io/) group at the UvA whose goal is to reduce harmful bias (both algorithmic and human) in the field of machine learning.
 Please feel free to email me if you have any questions!

 ## Twitter